Swapna (actress)

-Swapna Khanna is an Indian actress who worked in Malayalam, Telugu, Tamil, Kannada and Hindi films from the 1980s and early 1990s.
+Swapna Khanna is an Indian former actress who worked in Hindi, Malayalam, Telugu, Tamil and Kannada films from the 1980s and early 1990s.
 She was named Swapna, formerly Manjari Dhody, by Anil Sharma.

+Career

 Swapna began her career with the P.G.
 Viswambharan directed Sangarsham (1981) and thereafter acted in several Tamil, Telugu and Malayalam language movies.
 She also appeared occasionally in Bollywood films like Teri Meherbaaniyan, Dak Bangla, Hukumat, Izzatdar, Janam Se Pehle and others.
 She guest starred in the Aditya Pancholi-starrer Qatil (1988).
-She quit the film industry after her marriage in 1993 and is now actively involved with her husband, Raman Khanna in an event management company called Sangini Entertainment that organises and manages Bollywood and Indian classical dance events abroad.
-Some of their shows include Shaam-E-Rangeen and DreamGirls Of Bollywood, which have been performed worldwide.
+She left the film industry after her marriage in 1993 and worked with her husband, Raman Khanna in an event management company called Sangini Entertainment that organises and manages Bollywood and Indian classical dance events abroad.
+Their shows include Shaam-E-Rangeen and DreamGirls Of Bollywood, which have been performed worldwide.
 Along with this she also runs a resort called "The Brook at Khanna's", which is located in Karjat, Mumbai.